argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 The workflow is composed of the following two stages, run one after the other as shown in Figure 1 below:

-* **Online fine-tuning of the GNN surrogate** This step runs a high-fidelity CFD simulation with the nekRS code and GNN distributed training cuncurrently on the system, streaming training data from the simulation to the trainer at a constant interval.
+* **Online fine-tuning of the GNN surrogate** This stage runs a high-fidelity CFD simulation with the nekRS code and GNN distributed training cuncurrently on the system, streaming training data from the simulation to the trainer at a constant interval.
-* **Solution shooting with ML surrogate** This step deploys the GNN surrogate for inference, starting from a solution checkpoint as initial condition and then rolling out the surrogate by feeding the model predictions back as inputs for the next iteration in order to advance the solution state in time.
+* **Solution shooting with ML surrogate** This stage deploys the GNN surrogate for inference, starting from a solution checkpoint as initial condition and then rolling out the surrogate by feeding the model predictions back as inputs for the next iteration in order to advance the solution state in time.

 <center>